holgern/pynostr/README.md

 Python library for for [Nostr](https://github.com/nostr-protocol/nostr).

-This library is using coincurve instead of secp256k1, so pynostr can be used on windows. pynostr started as a fork from [python-nostr](https://github.com/jeffthibault/python-nostr) and is now independent from python nostr.
+This library is using coincurve instead of secp256k1, so pynostr can be used on windows. pynostr started as a fork from [python-nostr](https://github.com/jeffthibault/python-nostr) and is now developed on its own.

 This library works with python >= 3.7

 ## Features

-NIPs with a relay-specific implementation are listed here.
+[NIPs](https://github.com/nostr-protocol/nips) with a relay-specific implementation are listed here.

 - [x] NIP-01: Basic protocol flow description
 - [x] NIP-02: Contact List and Petnames